 Sample output:

-As you can see, the findmnt command displays the target mount point (TARGET), source device (SOURCE), file system type (FSTYPE), and relevant mount options, like whether the filesystem is read/write or read-only.
+As you can see in the above output, the findmnt command displays the target mount point (TARGET), source device (SOURCE), file system type (FSTYPE), and relevant mount options, like whether the filesystem is read/write or read-only.
 (OPTIONS).
 In my case, my root(/) filesystem type is EXT4.

-If you don't like/want to display the output in tree-like format, use -l flag to display in simple, plain format.
+If you don't want to display the output in tree-like format, you can use -l flag to display filesystem types in simple, plain list format.

 $ findmnt -l

-You can also list a particular type of filesystem, for example ext4, using -t option.
+You can also list the partitions of a particular filesystem only, for example ext4, using -t option.

 $ findmnt -t ext4 TARGET SOURCE FSTYPE OPTIONS / /dev/sda2 ext4 rw,relatime,commit=360 └─/boot /dev/sda1 ext4 rw,relatime,commit=360,data=ordered

-Findmnt can produce df style output as well.
+Findmnt can also produce df style output as well.

 $ findmnt --df